SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/workspaces-with-shadow-users.md

 **Please note** the following situations might occur:

-* A Microsoft 365 Group has access to documents in a Microsoft Teams group and shows up as a shadow user.
+* A Microsoft 365 Group (Marketing) has access to documents in a Microsoft Teams channel (Sales) and shows up as a shadow user.

-* User 1 is a part of a Microsoft 365 Group.
-User 1 shows up as a shadow user on the Microsoft Team, even though he is not an owner or member of.
-This happens if the Microsoft 365 Group that User 1 is a part of has access to documents in the Microsoft Team.
+* John is a part of a Microsoft 365 Group titled Marketing.
+John shows up as a shadow user on the Microsoft Team titled Sales, even though he is not an owner or member of it.
+This happens if the Marketing Group that John is a part of has access to documents in the Sales Microsoft Team.

-* User 2 is also a part of a Microsoft 365 Group.
-However, User 2 is also an owner or member of the Microsoft Team to which the Microsoft 365 Group has access.
-Therefore, User 2 will not show as a shadow user for the Team.
+* Joanna is also a part of a the Marketing Group.
+However, Joanna is also an owner or member of the Sales Microsoft Team to which the Marketing Group has access.
+Therefore, Joanna will not show as a shadow user for the Team.

-* When the Microsoft 365 Group has its access removed from the Microsoft Team, User 1 no longer shows up as a shadow user.
+* When the Marketing Group has its access removed from the Sales Microsoft Team, John no longer shows up as a shadow user.

 {% endhint %}